MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bcd-settings-and-bitlocker.md

 ## BitLocker and BCD Settings

 In Windows 7 and Windows Server 2008 R2, BitLocker validated BCD settings with the winload, winresume, and memtest prefixes to a large degree.
-However, this high degree of validation caused BitLocker to go into recovery mode for benign setting changes, for example, when applying a language pack BitLocker would enter recovery mode.
+However, this high degree of validation caused BitLocker to go into recovery mode for benign setting changes, for example, when applying a language pack, BitLocker would enter recovery mode.

 In Windows 8, Windows Server 2012, and subsequent versions, BitLocker narrows the set of BCD settings validated to reduce the chance of benign changes causing a BCD validation problem.
-If you believe that there is a risk in excluding a particular BCD setting from the validation profile—Include that BCD setting in the BCD validation coverage to suit your validation preferences.
+If you believe that there is a risk in excluding a particular BCD setting from the validation profile, include that BCD setting in the BCD validation coverage to suit your validation preferences.
-If a default BCD setting is found to persistently trigger a recovery for benign changes—Exclude that BCD setting from the validation coverage.
+If a default BCD setting is found to persistently trigger a recovery for benign changes, exclude that BCD setting from the validation coverage.

 ### When secure boot is enabled

-Computers with UEFI firmware can use Secure Boot to provide enhanced boot security.
-When BitLocker is able to use Secure Boot for platform and BCD integrity validation, as defined by the **Allow Secure Boot for integrity validation** group policy setting, the **Use enhanced Boot Configuration Data validation profile** group policy is ignored.
+Computers with UEFI firmware can use secure boot to provide enhanced boot security.
+When BitLocker is able to use secure boot for platform and BCD integrity validation, as defined by the **Allow Secure Boot for integrity validation** group policy setting, the **Use enhanced Boot Configuration Data validation profile** group policy is ignored.

-One of the benefits of using Secure Boot is that it can correct BCD settings during boot without triggering recovery events.
-Secure Boot enforces the same BCD settings as BitLocker.
-Secure Boot BCD enforcement is not configurable from within the operating system.
+One of the benefits of using secure boot is that it can correct BCD settings during boot without triggering recovery events.
+Secure boot enforces the same BCD settings as BitLocker.
+Secure boot BCD enforcement is not configurable from within the operating system.

 ## Customizing BCD validation settings

-To modify the BCD settings BitLocker validates the IT Pro will add or exclude BCD settings from the platform validation profile by enabling and configuring the **Use enhanced Boot Configuration Data validation profile** Group Policy setting.
+To modify the BCD settings that are validated by BitLocker, the administrator will add or exclude BCD settings from the platform validation profile by enabling and configuring the **Use enhanced Boot Configuration Data validation profile** group policy setting.

-For the purposes of BitLocker validation, BCD settings are associated with a specific set of Microsoft boot applications, by default.
-In addition to this default association with a specific set of boot applications (or a specific boot application), BCD settings extend coverage to all boot applications by attaching any of the following prefixes:
+For the purposes of BitLocker validation, BCD settings are associated with a specific set of Microsoft boot applications.
+These BCD settings can also be applied to the other Microsoft boot applications that are not part of the set to which the BCD settings are already applicable to.
+This can be done by attaching any of the following prefixes to the BCD settings which are being entered in the group policy settings dialog:

 -   winload
 -   winresume
 -   memtest
 -   all of the above
-**Note:** The inclusion of prefix(es) is done when the BCD settings are being entered in the Group Policy setting.

 All BCD settings are specified by combining the prefix value with either a hexadecimal (hex) value or a “friendly name.”